MHanak1/jolly-renderer/README.md

 ## FEEL THE JOLLY SPIRIT YOU MORTAL!!!

 This is a project made in rust using [winit](https://github.com/rust-windowing/winit) and [softbuffer](https://github.com/rust-windowing/softbuffer).
 The entirety of rendering code is written from scratch (unfortunately that also means it renders on the CPU, but at this scale rendering is not a bottleneck)

+I have tried to make the code fairly modular, so you should be able to relatively easily adapt what it renders (that said if I didn't create a way to load meshes so you will have to hard code in vertices like I did)

-## Demo
+## Running
+You can get both Windows and Linux executables, as well as the compiled web assembly in the Releases section.
+Keep in mind they may be outdated.

-You can find the demo of the web version here: https://mhanak.net/christmas
+You can also try the web version here: https://mhanak.net/christmas

-## Run it yourself
+## Building it yourself
 #### Native
 To run the native desktop version run
 ``` bash